hrydgard/ppsspp/README.md

 * Fix video playback glitches in several games. (#8793, #8803, #8867, #8914)
 * Various performance and compatibility improvements. (#8868, #8884, #8932, #8934, #8813, #8701, #8960)
 * Various debugger and GE debugger improvements. (#8882, #8762)
+* Fix some problems when switching away from and back to the app (#8968)

 What's new in 1.2.2
 -------------------